 Funds applied for by WERA over the years have come from a number of sources.
 The largest amounts (£93,000 for the tennis courts and £250,000 for the changing rooms) were provided by the London Marathon Charitable Trust and Viridor Credits, with additional amounts coming from several smaller funds.
 The smaller grants paid for professional tree work, pond materials, wildflower turf, seeds and bulbs.

-With a long list of projects and the hard work of three CRC per week we look forward to our local green spaces becoming even more pleasant places to visit over the coming months.
+In addition to Abbey rec, Community Payback teams that are based in Abbey rec work in Nelson Gardens and Kendor Gardens two days a week.
+With a long list of projects, we look forward to our local green spaces becoming even more pleasant places to visit over the coming months.